cegomezpy/cegomezpy/README.md

 ### Hi there 👋, I'm Cesar Gomez.

-- 🔭 I’m currently working on My first Odoo Module
+- 🔭 I’m currently working on a web project using Django4 and Bootstrap5
-- 🌱 I’m currently learning Odoo module Development
+- 🌱 I’m currently learning React
 - 💬 Ask me about Python, Django
 - 📫 How to reach me: cegomezpy@gmail.com